icinganalysis/icinganalysis.github.io/content/NACA-TN-1472.md

 - Jones, Alun R., and Lewis, William: Recommended Values of Meteorological Factors to be Considered in the Design of Aircraft Ice-Prevention Equipment.
 NACA-TN-1855, 1949.
 - Bergrun, Norman R.: An Empirical Method Permitting Rapid Determination of the Area, Rate, and Distribution of Water-Drop Impingement on an Airfoil of Arbitrary Section at Subsonic Speeds.
 NACA-TN-2476, 1951.
 - Gelder, Thomas F., and Lewis, James P.: Comparison of Heat Transfer from Airfoil in Natural and Simulated Icing Conditions.
 NACA-TN-2480, 1951.
 - von Glahn, Uwe H., Callaghan, Edmund E., and Gray, Vernon H.: NACA Investigations of Icing-Protection Systems for Turbojet-Engine Installations.
-NACA-RM-E51B12, 1951.
+NACA-RM-E51B12, 1951. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068631)
 - Bergrun, Norman R.: An Empirically Derived Basis for Calculating the Area, Rate, and Distribution of Water-Drop Impingement on Airfoils.
 NACA-TR-1107, 1952.
 - Gray, Vernon H.: Simple Graphical Solution of Heat Transfer and Evaporation from Surface Heated to Prevent Icing.
 NACA-TN-2799, 1952.
 - Gray, Vernon H., Bowden, Dean T., and von Glahn, Uwe H.: Preliminary Results of Cyclical De-icing of a Gas-Heated Airfoil.
 NACA-RM-E51J29, 1952
 - Lewis, James P., and Bowden, Dean T.: Preliminary Investigation of Cyclic De-Icing of an Airfoil Using an External Electric Heater.
 NACA-RM-E51J30, 1952.
 - Lewis, William, Perkins, Porter J., and Brun, Rinaldo J.: Procedure for Measuring Liquid-Water Content and Droplet Sizes in Super-cooled Clouds by Rotating Multicylinder Method.
 NACA-RM-E53D23, 1953.
 - Brun, Rinaldo J., Lewis, William, Perkins, Porter J., and Serafini, John S.: Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method.
 NACA-TR-1215, 1955.
 (Supersedes NACA TN’s 2903, 2904, and NACA-RM-E53D23) [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068697)
-- von Glahn, Uwe H., and Blatz, Robert E.: Investigation of Power Requirements for Ice Prevention and Cyclical De-Icing of Inlet Guide Vanes with Internal Electric Heaters.
-NACA-RM-E50H29, Dec.
-1950.
+- von Glahn, Uwe H., Callaghan, Edmund E., and Gray, Vernon H.: NACA Investigations of Icing-Protection Systems for Turbojet-Engine Installations.
+NACA-RM-E51B12, 1951. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068631)
 NACA-TN-1472 is cited 33 times in the literature [^8].

 ## Notes: